lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/3-vector-aggregator.md

-Now that we know the basics of working with Vector, it's time to work with a Vector Aggregator.
+Now that we've learned some basics of working with Vector, it's time to work with a Vector Aggregator.
 In this scenario, we'll have multiple observability agents that send data to our Aggregator:

 * Vector Agents collecting HTTP server logs
 * [Datadog Agents][datadog] collecting HTTP server logs
 * [Fluent Bit][fluent] agents collecting logs

-* [Prometheus][prometheus] [Node Exporters][node_exporter] emitting host metrics
+These agents will all be sending logs.
+Our Aggregator will also be handling metrics emitted by [Prometheus][prometheus] [Node Exporters][node_exporter].

 If you open up the `/etc/vector/aggregator/vector/aggregator/vector.toml`{{open}} file, you'll see an empty configuration file for our Aggregator.

 ## Sources

-<pre class="file" data-filename="first-pipeline/vector.toml" data-target="insert" data-marker="#insert-vector-agents">[transforms.handle]
+With our agents already configured to send data to our Aggregator, we need to configure the Aggregator to use those agents as sources.
+We can start with our Vector Agent:

-type = "remap"                # This transform lets us use Vector Remap Language inputs = ["random_json_logs"] # Tells our transform where to listen for input
+<pre class="file" data-filename="first-pipeline/vector.toml" data-target="insert" data-marker="#insert-vector-agents">[sources.vector_agents]

-# Our first VRL program
+type = "vector"
-source = '''
+address = "0.0.0.0:9000"
-.
+version = "2"
 '''</pre>

 Let's start up this scenario right now: